 Are there trips?

 There are a wide range of trips that run, across Years 7-11.
-These trips are linked to a variety of subjects and in Year 7 include a visit to Lewes Castle for History, a visit to Boulogne for French and a visit to the South Downs for Geography, as well as the residential trip to the Calshot Activity Centre that forms part of the transition programme.
+These trips are linked to a variety of subjects and have recently included a visit t to Lewes Castle for History, a visit to Paris for French and a visit to the South Downs for Geography, as well as the residential trip to the Calshot Activity Centre that forms part of the transition programme.
 There are also a number of in-school experiences that further enhance the delivery of the Curriculum.

 What does transition look like at Hazelwick?